What do you believe?

 Grimké Seminary is neither online nor residential.
 Rather, independent learning and in-context mentorships in your local church are combined with short, focused intensives on site in Richmond, VA.
 Therefore, you do not need to relocate to attend Grimké Seminary.
 Indeed, we want you to stay where you are in order to be mentored by pastors who know you in a church that supports you.

-Why do I need a supporting church?
+Why do I need a Partnering Church?

 The local church is the ultimate context for understanding and applying theology.
 It also provides qualified practitioners with the means for overseeing the growth and development of those under their care.
 That’s why Grimké Seminary is committed to training pastors and planters in the church, by the church, for the church.